openzipkin/brave/README.md

 For example, even including a basic reporting library, [zipkin-sender-urlconnection](https://github.com/openzipkin/zipkin-reporter-java), Brave transitively includes no json, logging, protobuf or thrift dependency.
-This means zero concern if you choose to any version of any SLF4J or Log4J library, or common libraries like Guava.
+This means zero concern if your application chooses a specific version of SLF4J, Gson or Guava.
+Moreover, the entire dependency tree including basic reporting in json, thrift or protobuf is less than 512KiB of jars.

 There is a floor Java version of 1.6, which allows older JREs and older Android runtimes, yet may limit some applications.
 For example, Servlet